deeplearning4j/deeplearning4j/deepbeliefnetwork.md

 Please also see [the multilayer network parameters common to all multilayer networks]({{ site.baseurl }}/multinetwork.html)

 #### k
-The number of times to run [contrastive divergence]({{ site.baseurl }}/glossary.html#contrastivedivergence).
+K is the number of times you run [contrastive divergence]({{ site.baseurl }}/glossary.html#contrastivedivergence).
 Each time contrastive divergence is run, it is a sample of the Markov chain.

 composing the restricted boltzmann machine.
 A typical value of 1 is fine.

 ### initiating a deep-belief network